Javascript is not enabled.

 Some plans allow you to carry over coverage granted through an exception from year to year.
 Others require you to request an exception for the same drug annually or in some cases more frequently.

-If your current plan has granted you an exception to use your drug and you are considering switching to another plan during open enrollment, make sure the other plan doesn’t place restrictions on the same drug.
+If your current plan has granted you an exception to use your drug and you’re considering switching to another plan during open enrollment, find out if the other plan places restrictions on the same drug.

 Return to Medicare Q&A main page